Profile unit tests

 The smaller the size, the more accurate the results are and the larger the snapshot is.
 Use this option to find the optimal balance between the data accuracy and snapshot size.

-• If Collect only unreleased allocations is selected, dotTrace will save into the snapshot only data about those allocations that were still in the unmanaged heap on the moment of taking the snapshot.
+If Collect only unreleased allocations is selected, dotTrace will save into the snapshot only data about those allocations that were still in the unmanaged heap at the moment of taking the snapshot.

 (Timeline)